dylanwilson21/markdownsite/faq.md

 - Developers creating Bitcoin-native financial applications
 - Institutions requiring enterprise-grade Bitcoin solutions

-### Is Galoy really open source?
-Yes, absolutely.
-All of our core code is available on GitHub under open-source licenses.
-You can inspect, modify, and contribute to the codebase.
-We believe transparency is essential for financial infrastructure.

 ## Technical Questions

 ### What products does Galoy offer?